Recycling coffee sacks: Integrating technology and art

 The technology learning area component focus for this unit was technological products.
 The teacher Dorothy Hutton decided to also assess against outcome development and evaluation because creating the reading bag provided useful evidence for this component.

 To explore these components, follow the links below:

 - Outcome development and evaluation indicators of progression

-Read about the long-term implementation plan Columba College has for the technology curriculum.
+Read about the long-term implementation plan Columba College has for the technology learning area.

 Links to literacy, the arts, and values